WarrenWeckesser/numpy-notes/enhancements/gufunc-size-expressions.md

       (m),<n> -> (m - n)

-In general, it should be possible for *input* shapes to include exressions, as long as each symbol used in the shape occurs at least once as a singleton expression in one of the input dimensions.
+In general, it should be possible for *input* shapes to include expressions, as long as each symbol used in the shape occurs at least once as a singleton expression in one of the input dimensions.
 So something like `(n, n+2) -> (n+1)` would be allowed, but not `(n-1),(n+1) -> n`.